 Fast forward to present day 2017, and I now know (all thanks to the reintroduction phase of AIP) that those daily binges on tomato sauce were causing constant inflammation within my body.
 If I choose to indulge in tomatoes these days, I'm sure to end up with achy joints in my hands and feet.

-Which brings me to this AIP friendly Nomato Sauce recipe.
+Which brings me to this AIP Nomato Sauce recipe.

 Honestly, I can't believe it's taken me this long to share this recipe.
 I've been making some variation of it for the past 3 years!
 Sorry for hoarding it from you for so long ;).
 I'm here today sharing the recipe with you after finally perfecting the nomato sauce formula.

-I’ll admit, I hesitated posting this recipe since there are many other nomato sauce recipes on the internet.
-As I mentioned however, I spent 3 years perfecting the nomato sauce formula, and the result is a truly authentic tasting nomato sauce.
-It even fooled my tomato-loving husband!
-I attribute the authentic flavors come down to the following ingredients, so be sure to not miss them:
+I spent 3 years perfecting the nomato sauce formula, and the result is a truly authentic tasting nomato sauce.
+It even fooled my nightshade-loving husband!
+I attribute the authentic flavors come down to the following ingredients, so I highly encourage adding them to your sauce: